Mtroglia/academic-kickstartBack/content/author/matt-troglia/_index.md

 weight = 5

 # Display name
-name = "Matthew Troglia, M.S. "
+name = "Matthew Troglia, MS "

 # Is this the primary user of the site?
 superuser = true